Zinovy Rozhestvensky: Battle of Tsushima

 During the battle, Rozhestvensky was wounded at least twice.
-The first time not seriously but the second time suffered significant injuries to the head and legs.
+The first time not seriously but the second time, he suffered significant injuries to the head and legs.
 He then retreated with the other survivors from the conning tower to the lower fighting position before leaving to find somewhere to observe the battle from.
 He was later found sitting in the remains of the ship's right 6-inch turret where he remained for about an hour before losing consciousness.
 The unconscious admiral was transferred to the destroyer Buiny.
 Rozhestvensky regained consciousness but may have been slipping in and out of delirium.
 Later, with the Buiny suffering from engine damage and running low on coal, he was transferred to the destroyer Bedovy.
 He was taken prisoner when the Bedovy was later captured by the Sazanami of the Imperial Japanese Navy.
 After the signing of the Treaty of Portsmouth he returned to St Petersburg via the Trans-Siberian Railway.

 The victorious Admiral Tōgō would later visit him (while being treated for his injuries in a Japanese hospital), comforting him with kind words:

 Defeat is a common fate of a soldier.
 There is nothing to be ashamed of in it.
 The great point is whether we have performed our duty.

 With the end of the war Rozhestvensky left Japan on November 23 aboard the transport Yakut.
 This has been delayed by a bit over a week first by Rozhestvensky's insistence on taking a Russian ship but then by riots in Vladivostok and mutiny on the first ship he attempted to take.